COUC 604 Crisis Counseling

 After reading the Course Syllabus and Student Expectations, the student will complete the related checklist found in the Course Overview.

-Introduction to Crisis Counseling Assignment
+Introduction to Crisis, Trauma, and Disaster Counseling

 Psychological First Aid Assignment